ropensci/roweb3/content/blog/2022-11-29-multilingual-publishing-en/index.md

 Besides systematizing the experiences, other products of the project will be:

 * a general guide of rules to follow when translating technical documents,
-* a particular guide for the Spanish language,
+* a specific guide for the Spanish language,
-* a list of technical terms that are translated into Spanish and those that are not,
+* a list of technical terms which will be translated into Spanish and a list of those that will not be,
 * an R package with our workflow for translating technical documents.

-## Building Community
+## Building community

 Multilingual publishing will help democratize access to quality resources for learning and teaching the necessary digital skills to become contributors to open source projects and to have a workflow for performing computationally reproducible open science.

 At rOpenSci, we understand review as a way of building community.
-The material for our review process in Spanish will allow rOpenSci to continue building the community in Spanish-speaking regions, such as Latin America, to increase the number of contributors and get feedback on how our tools and processes can be improved to better serve these community members.
+Developing the material for our review process in Spanish will allow rOpenSci to continue building the community in Spanish-speaking regions (such as Latin America), to increase the number of contributors, and to get feedback on how our tools and processes can be improved to better serve these community members.

 In addition to learning how to be a developer, maintainer, reviewer, or editor, people can also contribute through translation.
 This type of contribution is often a good first step and is recognized as valuable by the community.